RoelDU/WVDBlog/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a WVD Program Manager working for the Microsoft Customer Accaleration Team, working with large and stretgic customers .
+bio: I'm a WVD Enthusiast.
+In my professional life I'm a WVD Program Manager at Microsoft.
+The content published here are private.
+Please see my Privacy Policy below.

 interests:
 - Windows Virtual Desktop